codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### Step 1: (Optional) Validate Helm values file
 Codefresh automatically validates the `values.yaml` file before starting the installation to verify that the settings are correct.
-If you prefer, you can also manually validate the file
+If you prefer, you can also manually validate the file.

 The table below lists the settings that are validated in the `values` file.